-DC Health held focus groups and conducted individual interviews with sexual and gender-minority Latino/a/x’s who were HIV-negative or not aware of their status.
+DC Health held focus groups and conducted individual interviews with sexual and gender-minority Latino/a/x individuals who were HIV-negative or not aware of their status.
 A total of 42 people participated.

 “Community” and family are major strengths, focused on the collective, living together, and sharing resources.
-Latino/a/x’s support each other in finding employment, housing and accompany each other to medical appointments.
+Latino/a/x individuals support each other in finding employment and housing and accompany each other to medical appointments.

 Efforts to reduce stigma in the Latino/a/x community need to be a priority — including more visibility about sexual health—and we need to involve families in conversations.
 Latino/a/x individuals like talking and being personable — they said it may be possible to use these characteristics in outreach efforts.
 Also suggested: Create community-led spaces to educate each other and invite providers.
 Include straight people in these conversations rather than focusing only on men who have sex with men.